artembudkin/Data-Analyst-Portfolio/Power BI Data Visualization Project/README.md

 **Treemap:**
 Treemap visual comprises several tiles varying in size based on their value.

 For this report, a treemap visual was used to highlight the Top 10 bottom-performing countries based on three categories.
 It uses a Top N filtering to determine the bottom 10 countries by their variance in specific categories.
-This visual highlights to the end user the areas that require immediate attention and drives informative decisions.
+This visual highlights to the end user the areas that require immediate attention.

 The following screenshot highlights the treemap visual:
 ![image](https://github.com/user-attachments/assets/2de0ad51-9863-495f-9fb1-83d554322121)

 **Waterfall:**
 The waterfall visual is exceptionally useful in highlighting the significant changes in performance.
 This highlights to the end user a specific period where the biggest performance change has occurred to identify the potential drivers for such behaviour.

 The report's waterfall visual allows an end user to drill down on specific periods to see changes split by country and then product.
 It is also equipped with a dynamic title that changes depending on the selected category.

 The following screenshot highlights the waterfall visual: